vulsdoc/vuls/docs/usage-server.md

 ```

 ### Debian
-`X-Vuls-Kernel-Release` header is also required.
+`X-Vuls-Kernel-Version` header is also required.

 ```
 $ export VULS_SERVER=[Your Vuls Server]